brianferguson/printf-0-precision-rounding-error-tests/README.md

 **Note 1**: As of VS2022 (17.1.4), this seems to happen on `debug` builds (both 32 and 64 bit).
 The 32-bit debug build's results are inconsistent, sometimes correctly rounding the values, sometimes not.

-**Note 2**: These tests seem to show the problem only in `debug` builds, however, <u>I am also seeing the issue in `release` builds on a different project</u>.
+**Note 2**: These tests seem to show the problem only in `debug` builds, however, **I am also seeing the issue in `release` builds on a different project**.
 I do not know what compiler flags or other settings are causing this behavior.

 ----